 For my trips to Iceland and Chernobyl, when I still used an iPhone 6, I used a Moment case.
-It’s an excellent case that allows you to attach a wrist strap to it for additional safety and allows you to mount the Moment iPhone lenses quickly and easily.
+It’s an excellent item that allows you to attach a wrist strap to it for additional safety and lets you mount the Moment iPhone lenses quickly and easily.

 2. Get the Gear

-One reason, well actually the main reason, why I ditched the DSLR in favour of an iPhone was because I love to travel light.
-No more heavy camera bodies, no more heavy lenses and no more bulky tripods.
-But still I carry lenses and even a tripod for my iPhone.
+One reason – well, actually the main reason – why I ditched the DSLR in favour of an iPhone was because I love to travel light.
+No more heavy camera bodies, no more heavy lenses, and no more bulky tripods.
+Although I still do carry lenses and even a tripod for my iPhone.

 I also always carry a small Joby Griptight Gorillapod, a small tripod that you can wrap around almost anything, such as the handlebar of your bike.
 The Griptight Mount is basically a small claw that grips (and holds) your iPhone when it’s mounted to the Gorillapod and it works with all other standard tripods, too.

 Finally, I used to carry lots of spare batteries back in my DSLR era.
-Today, I carry a 26800 maH Anker PowerCore+.
+Today, I carry a 26800 maH Anker PowerCore+ battery pack.
 That’s enough power to charge your iPhone up to 10 times and should be enough for a weekend trip into the wilderness.

 3. Get the Apps

-With the iPhone stock camera app and the editing functions in the camera roll you are already equipped with a great camera app and a simple way to apply adjustments to your photos.
+With the iPhone stock camera app and the editing functions in the camera roll, you are already equipped with a great camera app and a simple way to make adjustments to your photos.
 But there are some special settings where the stock iPhone camera app will fail.

-I’ve tried dozens of different camera and editing apps but only a few of them survived the regular spring cleaning on my iPhone.
-So here are the iPhone camera apps I use frequently
+I’ve tried dozens of different camera and editing apps but only a few of them survived the frequent spring cleaning on my iPhone.
+So here are the iPhone camera apps I use most often: